When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Effectiveness Analysis via Representation Engineering

 To quantify the model’s refusal tendency, we first extract a linear direction that captures the difference between refusal and compliant behaviors, referred to as the refusal direction.
 We adopt the Weighted Mean Difference method proposed by Cyberey et al.~\cite{refusal_steer}.

 Specifically, following the mixed harmless and harmful instruction dataset~\footnote{\url{https://github.com/hannahxchen/llm-censorship-steering}} $\mathcal{I}$ from Cyberey et al.~\cite{refusal_steer}, we first assign a refusal score to each input $x$.
 By applying rule-based lexical matching over a set of length-$n$ sampled continuations, we estimate $refusal(x) \in [-1, 1]$, where $1$ indicates full refusal and $-1$ full compliance.
-Based on these scores, we partition the dataset into refusal set ($\mathcal{I}_{refuse}$), compliance set ($\mathcal{I}_{comply}$) and neutral set ($\mathcal{I}_{0}$) (samples with scores close to 0).
+Based on these scores, we partition the dataset into refusal set ($\mathcal{I}_{refuse}$), compliance set ($\mathcal{I}_{comply}$), and neutral set ($\mathcal{I}_0$) for scores near zero.

 We extract the residual stream activations $\mathbf{h}_x^{(l)}$ of the last token at layer $l$.
-To eliminate irrelevant semantic noise, we use the mean activation of the neutral set $\mathcal{I}_0$ as the reference origin $\mathbf{\bar{h}}_0^{(l)}$.
+To eliminate irrelevant semantic noise, we use the mean activation of the neutral set $\mathcal{I}_0$ as the reference origin $\bar{\mathbf{h}}_0^{(l)}$.
 We then compute weighted mean activation vectors for the refusal and compliance sets to represent their prototypical states in the feature space.
 For instance, the refusal vector $\mathbf{v}_{refuse}^{(l)}$ is calculated as: